-Bloating, breast tenderness, and mood swings are often part of the routine during that time of the month, so it’s no surprise that many of us tend to blame any type of period pain as yet another part of womanhood.
-When it comes to experiencing severe cramps, however, it turns out that not all menstrual discomfort is a regular sign of a healthy reproductive system—in fact, it could be among the symptoms of endometriosis, a painful and often undiagnosed medical condition that occurs in about one of 10 menstruating women of all ages in the U.S. and can affect fertility, according to the American Society for Reproductive Medicine.
+Bloating, breast tenderness, and mood swings are often part of the routine during that time of the month.
+So it’s no surprise that many of us blame period pain as yet another part of womanhood.
+When it comes to experiencing severe cramps, however, it turns out that not all menstrual discomfort is healthy.
+In fact, it could be a symptom of endometriosis.

-Read on for four symptoms of endometriosis that you may want to look out for—and if any of them sound familiar to you, it may be time to consult your doctor for help.
+Read on for four symptoms of endometriosis that you may want to look out for.
+If any of them sound familiar to you, it may be time to consult your doctor for help.

 “More than half of young girls experience pain with their periods,” explains Seckin.
 “The vast majority of my patients had exceedingly painful periods beginning with their very first one.
 Women should look out for ‘killer cramps,’ [which] are debilitating and leave you in bed curled up with a heating pad.
 Many young women think these cramps are normal especially if their mother suffered with them,” he says.
 “These are not normal.”

-If you use pads or tampons, it’s usually recommended to change them every three to six hours to avoid toxic shock syndrome.
+If you use pads or tampons, it’s usually recommended to change them every three to six hours.
 However, if you find that you need to freshen up every hour or two during most of your cycle, that’s a sign that your menstrual flow is unusually heavy.
-And if your period lasts longer than one week (the average is between two to seven days), then it might be time to check in with your doctor.
+And if your period lasts longer than one week, then it might be time to check in with your doctor.

-Experts agree that sex has numerous health benefits—but if getting intimate causes intense physical pain, that could be a red flag that you have endometriosis.
-If the affected tissue is located behind the vagina and the lower uterus, the motions of sex could push and pull on the growths, resulting in pain that can last for up to two days after sex, according to Everyday Health.
+Experts agree that sex has numerous health benefits.
+But if getting intimate causes intense physical pain, that could be a red flag that you have endometriosis.
+If the affected tissue is behind the vagina and the lower uterus, the motions of sex could push and pull on the growths.
+This could result in pain that can last for up to two days after sex.

-Since endometriosis occurs in the pelvic area, it can affect bladder functions and bowel movements if there are adhesions or lesions obstructing those organs.
-This results in side effects that include but aren't limited to a frequent urge to urinate, painful urination or bowel movements, and diarrhea, according to the Endometriosis Research Center.
+Endometriosis usually occurs in the pelvic area.
+So, it can affect bladder functions and bowel movements if there are adhesions or lesions obstructing those organs.
+This may result in a frequent urge to urinate, painful urination or bowel movements, and diarrhea.